Beresford station

-The Chicago and Northwestern Railroad Depot was built by the Chicago and Northwestern Railroad (C&NW) in 1924.
+The Chicago and North Western Railway Depot was built by the Chicago and North Western Railway (C&NW) in 1924.
 It is located at the east end of the business district in Beresford, South Dakota.
 The long rectangular depot is constructed of concrete, brick, and stucco on frame.
 The building consists of a freight room, the gentleman's waiting room, the washrooms and ticket office, and the ladies' waiting room.

 The C&NW first entered Beresford in 1884.
 The current depot opened 1924 as a replacement for the previous smaller depot.
 At the peak of rail service, there were two freight and four passenger trains running on a daily basis.

 The depot was listed in the National Register of Historic Places because of its architecture and also because of its association with the development of Beresford.